Relationships Australia WA is proud to deliver Djinda Service to support women and children experiencing family and domestic violence.

-In addition to face-to-face meeting and support to attend appointments, we provide advocacy, referrals and support to a range of services including:
+In addition to face-to-face meetings, we can provide referrals to a range of services and offer practical support where needed, including:

 - Child protection

-- We can provide community education in identifying and responding to family violence.
+We can also provide community education and information to raise awareness and as a way of preventing family violence.

 How much will it cost?

 Nothing.
 We provide a free, confidential service.